studiawan/imbalance-anomaly/README.md

 1. Copy the datasets from [`imbalance-anomaly-gt`](https://github.com/studiawan/imbalance-anomaly-gt) repository to directory `imbalance-anomaly/datasets`.
 It is assumed that the directory of both repository are located in `~/Git`.
 Please change according to your own directory structure

-   `cp ~/Git/imbalance-anomaly-gt/datasets/dfrws-2009/auth.all.pickle ~/Git/imbalance-anomaly/datasets/dfrws-2009/auth.all.pickle`
+   `cp ~/Git/imbalance-anomaly-gt/datasets/casper-rw/log.all.pickle ~/Git/imbalance-anomaly/datasets/casper-rw/log.all.pickle`

-   `cp ~/Git/imbalance-anomaly-gt/datasets/hofstede/auth.all.pickle ~/Git/imbalance-anomaly/datasets/hofstede/auth.all.pickle`
+   `cp ~/Git/imbalance-anomaly-gt/datasets/dfrws-2009/log.all.pickle ~/Git/imbalance-anomaly/datasets/dfrws-2009/log.all.pickle`

-   `cp ~/Git/imbalance-anomaly-gt/datasets/secrepo/auth.all.pickle ~/Git/imbalance-anomaly/datasets/secrepo/auth.all.pickle`
+   `cp ~/Git/imbalance-anomaly-gt/datasets/honeynet-challenge7/log.all.pickle ~/Git/imbalance-anomaly/datasets/honeynet-challenge7/log.all.pickle`

 2. Extract the Glove pre-trained embedding

    `tar -xzvf glove/glove6B.50d.tar.gz --directory glove/`

 ## Running the experiment

-1. Run experiments for all methods from scikit-learn library.
+1. Run experiments for all methods from Keras library.
 Type dataset name and method name after the script.
-The supported datasets are `dfrws-2009`, `hofstede`, and `secrepo`.
-The supported methods are `logistic-regression`, `svm`, `decision-tree`, `passive-aggressive`, and `naive-bayes`.

-   Command:

-   `python imbalance_anomaly/experiment/experiment_scikit.py dataset_name method_name`

-   Example:

-   `python imbalance_anomaly/experiment/experiment_scikit.py secrepo svm`

-2. Run experiments for all methods from Keras library.
-Type dataset name and method name after the script.
-The supported datasets are `dfrws-2009`, `hofstede`, and `secrepo`.
+The supported datasets are `casper-rw`, `dfrws-2009`, and `honeynet-challenge7`.
 The supported methods are `lstm` and `cnn`.

    Command: